erikbohnsack/pmbm/README.md

-This is the implementation of the Poisson Multi Bernoulli Mixture Filter for the Master Thesis `Multi-Object Tracking using either Deep Learning or PMBM filtering` by Erik Bohnsack and Adam Lilja at Chalmers University of Technology.
+This is the implementation of the Poisson Multi Bernoulli Mixture Filter for the Master Thesis `Multi-Object Tracking using either Deep Learning or PMBM filtering` by Erik Bohnsack and Adam Lilja at Chalmers University of Technology, spring of 2019.

 ![](images/track_seq_0020_frame_0105.png)